On this page

 Theft, which includes but is not limited to, attempted or actual theft or unauthorized use or possession of property, resources, or services.

 Unauthorized use (including misuse) of College name and trademarks in association with any work, regardless of the ownership of the work.

 Misuse of access privileges to College premises or unauthorized entry to or use of, not limited to roofs, fire escapes, balconies, or windows.

-Evidence of violation of local, state or federal laws, when substantiated through the College’s conduct process.
+Evidence of violation of local, state or federal laws, when substantiated through the College’s Student Conduct Process.

 This section outlines how the College will address reports of misconduct that could constitute a violation of the Honor Code or Community Standards and determine what, if any, interim measures are appropriate.
 Reports of sexual and gender-based misconduct are addressed through a separate process outlined in the Sexual and Gender-Based Misconduct Policy and do not apply to the conduct processes set forth in this section.
 Similarly, violations of the Honor Code involving academic integrity issues will be adjudicated via the process outlined in the Faculty Handbook.

 In an effort to promote a culture of reporting, the College encourages anyone to report potential violations of the Honor Code or Community Standards.
 Community Members can utilize a number of reporting options which include, but are not limited to: